rajeshd2091/kubernetesmyths/docs/networking_myths/kube-proxy_assign_IP_address_to_Pods.md

 ### Experiment & Validate
 To verify that kube-proxy is not responsible for pod IP allocation, follow these steps:

-**Step1: Check the IP of an existing pod before disabling kube-proxy:**
+**Step 1: Check the IP of an existing pod before disabling kube-proxy**

 Run the following command to view the pod’s details:

 ```
 kubectl get pods -o wide
 ```